vitalab/vitalab.github.io/article/_posts/2019-07-29-Dont-Worry-About-The-Weather.md

 ![](/article/images/Weather/onlinelearning.png)

 The previous subsections can extend to incremental unsupervised, online learning of new unseen domains without requiring any significant modifications to the existing system.
-This processed used to:
+This process is used to:
-* Given a continuous sequence of incoming images, storing the current frame and $$T−1$$ past frames in a buffer of length $$T$$ that gets updated using a First-In-First-Out scheme.
+* Give a continuous sequence of incoming images, storing the current frame and $$T−1$$ past frames in a buffer of length $$T$$ that gets updated using a First-In-First-Out scheme.
-* For each frame in the buffer, a length-128 condition descriptor is compute using the penultimate layer of the classifier and average all the descriptors, yielding one single length-128 average descriptor.
+* Compute each frame in the buffer using the penultimate layer of the classifier and average all the descriptors, yielding one single length-128 average descriptor.
-* If this average descriptor condition differs(in Euclidean space) by more than a threshold from the descriptors of any conditions previously trained on. the following training pipeline is triggered:
+* Average descriptor condition differs(in Euclidean space) by more than a threshold from the descriptors of any conditions previously trained on.
+If the following training pipeline is triggered:
     * The cycle-consistency GAN models closest to the current condition is selected (using the condition descriptor).
     * The newly trained generators from above is used to apply the new style to the reference condition to create a new training sequence.
     * The input adapter that is closest to the new condition(again using the descriptor) is selected, cloned and train it using the newly created training sequence from above.